 - Two letters of recommendation from counselors, coaches, teachers, etc., relating to leadership, dedication, integrity, teamwork, etc.

-- A well-written paragraph – “How Will the Scholarship Benefit You, Including “What are Your Goals in Tennis?”
+- A well-written paragraph – “How the OKTF Scholarship Will Benefit You and Your Family, Including Your Goals in Tennis"